Ufoma/printf/README.md

 8. Handle the 0 flag character for non-custom conversion specifiers.
 9. Handle the - flag character for non-custom conversion specifiers.

-Note: This task follows betty style and has the prototype/ header files in the main.h file
+Note: This task adheres betty style and has the prototype/ header files in the main.h file